ml-explore/mlx-examples/lora/README.md

 ```

 You can upload new models to the [Hugging Face MLX
-Community](https://huggingface.co/mlx-community) by specifying `--upload-name``
+Community](https://huggingface.co/mlx-community) by specifying `--upload-name`
 to `convert.py`.

 ## Run

 The main script is `lora.py`.
-To see a full list of options run
+To see a full list of options run:

 ```
 python lora.py --help